prantlf/ovai/README.md

 # ovai - ollama-vertex-ai

-REST API proxy to [Vertex AI] with the interface of [ollama].
-HTTP server for accessing `Vertex AI` via the REST API interface of `ollama`.
-Optionally forwarding requests with other models to `ollama`.
+HTTP proxy for accessing [Vertex AI] with the REST API interface of [ollama].
+Optionally forwarding requests for other models to `ollama`.
 Written in [Go].

 ## Synopsis